greg0969/thuegregory_12_19052022/README.md

 * The project uses the API as a base .
 * On the HomePage you can click on the useName to go on his dashboard

-## 2-MOCKED

-* If you want to switch with mocked data there's a button on the home page "utiliser les données mockées".
-* Click again or refresh to use back API